-What you must pay when Services that are covered for you vou get these services Opioid treatment program services You pay a \$20 copayment Members of our plan with opioid use disorder (OUD) can for Medicare- covered receive coverage of services to treat OUD through an Opioid opioid treatment program Treatment Program (OTP) which includes the following services services: U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
-Dispensing and administration of MAT medications (if applicable) Substance use disorder counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments Prior Authorization is Outpatient diagnostic tests and therapeutic services and supplies required for all Covered services include, but are not limited to: diagnostic tests and therapeutic services and X-ravs supplies, except for X-Radiation (radium and isotope) therapy including rays and outpatient blood technician materials and supplies services.
-Surgical supplies, such as dressings Splints, casts, and other devices used to reduce fractures There is no coinsurance, and dislocations copayment, or deductible Laboratory tests for Medicare-covered x-Blood - including storage and administration.
-Coverage ray services. of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay You pay a \$0 copayment the costs for the first 3 pints of blood you get in a for Medicare-covered calendar year or have the blood donated by you or diagnostic tests performed someone else.
-All other components of blood are covered in a provider's office. beginning with the first pint used You pay a \$60 copayment Other outpatient diagnostic tests for Medicare-covered diagnostic tests performed at all other locations.
+What you must pay when Services that are covered for you vou get these services Obesity screening and therapy to promote sustained There is no coinsurance, copayment, or deductible weight loss for preventive obesity If you have a body mass index of 30 or more, we cover intensive screening and therapy. counseling to help you lose weight.
+This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
+Talk to your primary care doctor or practitioner to find out more.
+Opioid treatment program services You pay a \$25 copayment Members of our plan with opioid use disorder (OUD) can for Medicare- covered receive coverage of services to treat OUD through an Opioid opioid treatment program Treatment Program (OTP) which includes the following services services: U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
+Dispensing and administration of MAT medications (if applicable) Substance use disorder counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments Outpatient diagnostic tests and therapeutic services and Prior Authorization is supplies required for all diagnostic tests and Covered services include, but are not limited to: X-rays therapeutic services and supplies, except for X-Radiation (radium and isotope) therapy including rays and outpatient blood technician materials and supplies services.
+Surgical supplies, such as dressings Splints, casts, and other devices used to reduce fractures and dislocations There is no coinsurance, Laboratory tests copayment, or deductible for Medicare-covered xray services.
+You pay a \$0 copayment

-Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies (continued) category of test for each service date, including technician materials and supplies.
-For Ultrasounds you pay a \$75 copayment for each service date, including technician materials and supplies.
+What you must pay when Services that are covered for you you get these services Outpatient diagnostic tests and therapeutic services and diagnostic tests performed supplies (continued) in a provider's office.
+Blood - including storage and administration.
+Coverage of whole blood and packed red cells begins only with the You pay a \$60 copayment fourth pint of blood that you need - you must either pay for Medicare-covered diagnostic tests performed the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or at all other locations. someone else.
+All other components of blood are covered beginning with the first pint used For CT scans, MRIs, PET scans, and nuclear cardiac Other outpatient diagnostic tests imaging tests, you pay a \$225 copayment for each category of test for each service date, including technician materials and supplies.
+For Ultrasounds you pay a \$115 copayment for each service date, including technician materials and supplies.
 You pay a \$60 copayment for each Medicare-covered Therapeutic radiological service, including technician materials and supplies.
 There is no coinsurance, copayment, or deductible for Medicare-covered lab services.
 There is no coinsurance, copayment, or deductible for Medicare-covered blood services.